Kaduru

-Kaduru, also known as Kadur, is a town in the district and a taluk in Chikmagalur district, in Karnataka.
-It lies 13.5486° N, 76.0084° E, in the Rain shadow region of Western Ghats in the Malenadu region.
+Kaduru, also known as Kadur, is a town and a taluk in the Chikkamagaluru district of Karnataka, India.
+It lies in the eastern part of Chikmagalur district, which is a rain shadow region of Malenadu.
 Kadur is also well known for its Areca nut and Coconut production.

 It is the second largest town in the district and also the former capital of Kadur district (Cuddoor district).
 The capital was moved to Chikmagalur in 1865, but the district name remained.
 Later in 1947, the district was renamed as Chikmagalur district.

 History

 Inscriptions note that Jains settled in what is present-day Kadur during the reign of the Western Gangas.
 The region then came under the Hoysala Kingdom and subsequently the Vijayanagara Empire.
 During this period, the 14th-century, the lands around the hills of Yemmedoddi were conferred upon a dependent named Mada Nayak.
-When he went hunting one day, he was pursued by an elk, which led him to lay the foundation of a fort, called Kad-uru (elk town).
+When he went hunting one day, he was pursued by an Sambar Deer, which led him to lay the foundation of a fort, called Kad-uru (Sambar Deer town).

 The town, which served as the headquarters of a taluk of the same name, then passed on to the hands of the Nayakas of Keladi.
 Kadur taluk, along with Yagati, were then taken by the Mysore Kings, who gave it to chief of Tarikere, in return for services rendered by him.
 However, Hyder Ali annexed the taluk to Mysore.
 Later, by 1835, Yagati was absorbed into Kadur taluk.
 In 1876, Kadur and Banavara were formed into one taluk, named after Banavara, which was the chief town.
 In 1882, Kadur was once again made the headquarters of the taluk, and in 1886, on the formation of the neighbouring Arsikere taluk, Kadur taluk was reconstituted.
 This time, Sakrepatna and portions of the Banavara taluk were added to it.